This BPS-accredited degree allows you to combine the study of animal, plant and human biology with the study of human

 Cambridge Pre-UCambridge Pre-U

-D3,D3,M2-D3,M2,M2 in Principal Subjects including Biology (at grade D3) and preferably Chemistry.
+D3,D3,D3-D3,D3,M2 in Principal Subjects including Biology (at grade D3) and preferably Chemistry.
 Two science subjects are preferred.
 We include Mathematics, Biology, Physics, Psychology and Chemistry as science subjects.
 GCSE Mathematics grade B or 6 required if not offered at a higher level.

 PARTNERS - A LevelsPARTNERS - A Levels

-BBB including Biology and preferably Chemistry, and excluding General Studies.
+AAB-BBB including Biology and preferably Chemistry, and excluding General Studies.
 Two sciences are preferred.
 We include Psychology, Biology, Chemistry, Physics, Statistics and Mathematics as science A Levels.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
 GCSE Mathematics grade B or 6 required if not offered at A or AS level.

 The PARTNERS Programme is Newcastle University’s supported entry route for students from schools and colleges in England.
 Find out more about the PARTNERS Programme.